When recording LP’s, what sounds better? Digitized or recorded analog?

 Analog versus Digital

 I could really enjoy the PC with some recordings, while tape was better with other recordings.
 After listening to more and more recordings a pattern started to emerge: slower, more downtempo music such as ballads were more engaging on tape, while more uptempo and electronic recordings were better in digital form.
 There was always a residual “digital” feeling when switching from tape to digital.
 This is because tape, for all its analogue rightness, also adds a lot of distortion to the recording much of which happens in the heads.
-Because the music signal has to travel through a coil that magnetises a piece of metal in the head which in turn magnetises the tape, some rounding and slowing occurs.
-This is calles hysteresis.
+Because the music signal has to travel through a coil that magnetizes a piece of metal in the head which in turn magnetizes the tape, some rounding and slowing occurs.
+This is called hysteresis.
 It is an effect that most people find very pleasant.
 Me too.
 But switching to a digital recording makes for such a clean sound that it can come across as too correct.
-Nevertheless, considered more closely, at leat technicallay speaking, the sound of the digital recordings were closer to the original lp playback than the tape recordings.
+Nevertheless, considered more closely, at least technically speaking, the sound of the digital recordings were closer to the original lp playback than the tape recordings.
 The latter added some euphonic extra layer to the sound.

 It looks like computer recording, no matter how well done, are not able to completely hide their digital nature.
 The sound is definitely not sharp or edgy or anything like that, just not as fluid and free-flowing as pure analog.
 This effect could be minimised by using the Purcell upsampler on a high sample rate and choosing smooth sounding cables but this experience made it clear for me that digitized recordings are not a complete replacement for using analog records.
 Still, there are many aspects about the digital recordings that are closer to the original performance than the recordings on compact cassette.
-Naturally the question arises what would happen if I used a nice reel to reel recorder, but alas such a machine is not at hand.
+Naturally, the question arises what would happen if I used a nice reel to reel recorder, but alas such a machine is not at hand.

 A word on Nakamichi decks

 Analog still has a very alluring sound.
 It is potentially better at preserving the music’s soul: the sound that comes off tape is so unforced and totally un-technical that it’s hard not to like.
 It is clear that analog as a system is still not entirely beaten by digital.
 It’s just that poor old cassette isn’t entirely up to the job.
-It can sound very seductive though, if you can put up with the technical deficiencies such as speed variations and treble response.
+It can sound very seductive though if you can put up with the technical deficiencies such as speed variations and treble response.